 Digital marketing masters programs could also provide a robust set of core analytics courses to help students learn how consumers make decisions and how to manage their online experience.
 Other topics may highlight social media marketing and digital advertising.

 MS in Integrated Marketing Communications

 A Master of Science in Integrated Marketing Communications (MSIMC) is an academic program that could which merge creativity with analytics and strategy.
 As such, a MSIMC and a Masters in Advertising and Marketing could cover the same types of course material.

 MSIMC students could be exposed to a holistic set of marketing courses which may ready them to build strong brand voices.
 Foundational course work could cover technical areas such as managerial statistics, marketing management and organizational behavior.
 Other core courses might help students get into the minds of consumers to develop consumer analysis and marketing strategies for a firm or nonprofit organization.

 A course in integrated marketing communications could enable students to understand how advertising, sales promotion, public relations, sales and, in some cases, packaging decisions form a coordinated marketing communications plan.
 Marketing metrics, brand equity and client care are some potential electives.

 Inside a Marketing and Advertising Masters Curriculum

-mphasis may be placed on strategic marketing practices that consider various cultural, religious and gender-based audiences
+Emphasis may be placed on strategic marketing practices that consider various cultural, religious and gender-based audiences.

-Could I Earn a Masters Degree in Marketing & Advertising Online?
+Could I Earn a Masters in Marketing and Advertising Online?